RoHS: Canada

-Canada does not have a dedicated national regulation equivalent to the European Union’s Restriction of Hazardous Substances (RoHS) Directive.
+Canada does not have a dedicated national regulation equivalent to the European Union's Restriction of Hazardous Substances (RoHS) Directive.
 However, certain environmental and product safety regulations align with RoHS principles by controlling or restricting the use of hazardous substances in electrical and electronic equipment.
 At the federal level, the Canadian Environmental Protection Act, 1999 (CEPA) governs the assessment and management of chemical substances, including those restricted under RoHS, such as lead, cadmium, and mercury.
 Specific regulations under CEPA, such as the Prohibition of Certain Toxic Substances Regulations, limit or prohibit the manufacture, use, and import of several RoHS-relevant substances.

 United Kingdom

-On January 31, 2020, the United Kingdom completed its withdrawal from the European Union and subsequently entered a transition phase spanning from February 1 to December 31, 2020.
+On 31 January 2020, the United Kingdom completed its withdrawal from the European Union and subsequently entered a transition phase spanning from 1 February to 31 December 2020.
 This event is commonly referred to as Brexit.
 During this transitional period, the United Kingdom conducted a comprehensive assessment of various regulations, including RoHS.
 UK RoHS stays well aligned with EU RoHS, with similar scopes, restricted substances, thresholds, and exemptions.